BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 EOF
 ```

-#### Step 7: Install Linkerd

-Apply the ControlPlane CRD config to have the Linkerd BEL operator create the Linkerd control plane:
+Apply the ControlPlane CRD config to have the Linkerd BEL operator create the ControlPlane:

 ```bash
 kubectl apply -f linkerd-control-plane-config.yaml
 ```

-#### Step 8: Verify Linkerd Installation
+#### Step 7: Verify the ControlPlane Installation

 After the installation is complete, you can watch the deployment of the Control Plane using `kubectl`: